 The IRS rules about charitable donations prohibit you from treating the full value of your donation, whether in money or property, if you receive some financial benefit from the charity.
 For example, if you attend a charity fundraiser dinner and the cost of admission is $500, the federal government acknowledges that most of your ticket price constitutes a deductible donation, but you will need to reduce your deduction for the value of the meal and drinks you receive.
 Because of the possibility of winning a prize, the cost of raffle tickets you purchase at the event aren’t treated the same way by the IRS and are never deductible as a charitable donation.

-Regardless of your charitable intent, there are no tax implications to the money you spend to purchase raffle tickets from a charity.
-Under the Internal Revenue Code, these costs are treated as nondeductible gambling losses.
+Under the Internal Revenue Code, the money you spend to purchase raffled ticket from a charity are treated as nondeductible gambling losses.
 A distinguishing characteristic that makes losing raffle tickets purchased from a charity different than the price of admission to a fundraiser is that with a raffle ticket, there is the expectation of an economic benefit, irrespective of how remote the possibility is.

 The only time you can deduct the cost of raffle tickets you purchase from a charity is when you report any type of gambling winnings on the same return – not just winnings from a raffle ticket.
 To take the deduction, though, you’ll need to itemize your deductions on IRS Schedule A (Form 1040).
 If you don’t, your gambling winning must still be reported as income.
 When reporting gambling winnings, your deduction for losing raffle tickets and other gambling losses can't exceed the amount of gambling winnings reported on the return.
 In other words, your losing raffle tickets and other gambling losses can only offset gambling winnings.